ToyoLandi/Toolbox/README.md

 > This repo is a general collection of tools, notes, and other things I use in my day-job(s) outside of any Org.
 > You've got to pack lightly, if you want to travel far.

+OVERVIEW:

-"landilab" dir contains home-lab notes, topo, and a handful of deployment chart examples.
+"landilab" --> Contains home-lab notes, topo, and a handful of deployment chart examples.

-"bookmarks-x-y" are backups of my bookmarks for X org, for Y browser.
+"bookmarks-x-y" --> Backups of my bookmarks for X org, for Y browser.

+---

-## Text Editors - viewing logs and taking notes.
+### Text Editors - viewing logs and taking notes.

 - https://www.sublimetext.com/